benbalter/benbalter.github.com/_posts/2023-01-09-manage-like-an-engineer.md

 ## Conclusion

-Managing like an engineer means using the same tools and workflows that engineers use to plan, track, and communicate their work.
-It means making work visible, writing things down, and embracing collaboration.

 A decade ago, I argued that [working like an open source project would allow us to "Deprecate Management"](https://ben.balter.com/2012/12/16/deprecate-management/).
 As I wrote then:

 > There are so many aspects to the work day that we do just because it’s the way thing’s have been done since the dawn of the industrial revolution, and it puzzles me why nobody’s stopped to think critically about how these processes could be reimagined in an age of technology.

-Today, I don't believe that complete "deprecation" of management is possible, at least not at scale, but by working in the open, managers can shed a lot of management meta-work, moving managers from lower-level to higher-level, more impactful work.
+Today, I don't believe that a complete "deprecation" of management is possible, at least not at scale, but by working in the open, managers can shed a lot of management meta-work, moving managers from lower-level to higher-level, more impactful work.

+Managing like an engineer means using the same tools and workflows that engineers use to plan, track, and communicate their own work.
+It means making work visible, writing things down, and embracing collaboration.
+After all, if that's the best way to build software, should it not also be the best way to manage software development?

 [^2]: Track tasks and their progress in issues, cc relevant teams, and cross reference relevant issues to naturally [capture and expose process](https://ben.balter.com/2015/11/18/tools-to-empower-open-collaboration/#2-captures-and-exposes-process).
 Issues bring the most value to teams when work happens on and around the issue, rather than holding important discussions in chat or over video with the issue being used merely as a "TODO" with tracking open and closed state or a broadcast medium for occasional formal updates to stakeholders (for which Discussions are better suited).